Venue: Barnet Hospital, Level 2, Breast Clinic, Wellhouse Lane, Barnet, EN5 3DJ

 This directly covers the testing costs incurred by Liverpool Womens Hospital.
 Additional costs involved in delivering the service and providing counselling support are being subsidised by Jnetics in order to keep the price of the screening as low as possible.

-Payment needs to be made EITHER:
+Payment needs to be made online when completing the sign up form.

 Jnetics would like to thank the siblings of Alan Naftalin who kindly donated funds in his memory and to donors from the Jnetics Nov 13 dinner for their support with the set-up of this service.